The Curling Manual

 Setup refers to the body position in the hack.
 It is the starting point of the delivery.
 Begin this process as your opponent’s rock is traveling down the ice.
 When your skip is ready to call the shot, you’ll be ready.
 Use the following steps for a proper setup.

-Most of your weight should be on your hack foot at this time.
+b) Most of your weight should be on your hack foot at this time.
 It will stay there for the beginning portion of your delivery.

 If you are unable to squat in the hack, simply position the feet as described earlier, bend the knees slightly and grip the rock.
 You are now in the “hips-up” position without squatting.
 Press the rock forward and begin the next step (d).

-Place your sliding foot flat on the ice, slightly ahead and to the left of the hack foot (heel to toe).
+e) Place your sliding foot flat on the ice, slightly ahead and to the left of the hack foot (heel to toe).
 There should be about one inch between the toe of the hack foot and the heel of the sliding foot.

-Point the knee of your hack leg directly at the skip’s broom.
+f) Point the knee of your hack leg directly at the skip’s broom.
 The shoulders and hips must also be square to the broom at this point.

-Holding the broom with the pad facing up, place the head ahead of your sliding foot.
+g) Holding the broom with the pad facing up, place the head of the broom ahead of your sliding foot.
 The broom handle should be gripped about a foot from the brush head.
 The grip point depends on the length of your arm and body.
 It should be in a position to comfortably hold the broom with the head in the correct position with the left arm slightly flexed.
 It is important to keep the head of the broom clearly ahead of your sliding foot throughout the delivery.
-Allowing the broom to fade back in the delivery will move your left shoulder back and out of "square".
+Allowing the broom to fade back in the delivery may move your left shoulder back and out of "square".

 If you throw with a sliding device, place your hand on top of the device with a soft grip.
-Make sure you left hand is even with your right hand to ensure shoulder alignment.
+Make sure your left hand is even with your right hand to ensure shoulder alignment.

-Position the rock directly under your throwing shoulder.
+h) Position the rock directly under your throwing shoulder.
 For most people, this is just to the side of your hack foot (other starting points are discussed later in this section).
 The imaginary line between your starting point and the skip’s broom is known as the “line of delivery” (also discussed later).
 Your throwing arm must have a small degree of flex at the elbow at setup.